Software Engineer

 The abstraction makes the backend implementation opaque to the end user, leaving no visual differences between the scenes.

-You may notice a visual difference in the release as there is an additional post processing shader running in D3D, this is implemented for both API's, but was disabled for OpenGL to provide a visual indication that they are in fact running different backends.
+You may notice a visual difference in the release as there is an additional post processing shader running in D3D.
+This is implemented for both APIs, but was disabled for OpenGL to provide a visual indication that they are in fact running different backends.

 For fun I've been designing my own GPU.
 While I do have some experience with VHDL, I am mostly leaving the hardware side to a friend.

-In the meantime I've been working on writing the Drivers.
-This includes the Kernel Mode Display Miniport Driver and the User Mode Vulkan Installable Client Driver.
-In the future I plan on also adding the User Mode Display Driver (DirectX) and integrating the OpenGL ICD into the Vulkan ICD as this seems to be a common industry practice.
+In the future I plan on also adding the User Mode Display Driver (DirectX) and integrating the OpenGL ICD into the Vulkan ICD, as this seems to be a common industry practice.

 As an intermediary I have been implementing the GPU in software.
 This is designed with conversion to hardware in mind.
 This version is currently able to be loaded into VirtualBox, with a UEFI Graphics Output Protocol driver that can be successfully loaded, and the Display Miniport Driver can be loaded into Windows 10.